benedekfazekas/morpheus/README.md

 clj -A:morpheus -d graphs -f png src test
 ```

-For anything else than a dot file you need to graphiz installed.
+For anything else than a dot file you need to have graphiz installed.
 Alternatively you can use a viewer online, for example [edotor](https://edotor.net/).

 If you generate svg format you can leverage the references added to the graph nodes: you can navigate to subgraphs in your dependency tree.